telerik/winforms-docs/chartview/features/legend.md

 ![chartview-features-legend 005](images/chartview-features-legend005.png)

-##
-        Modify LegendItem title
+## Modify LegendItem title

-You have access to the items displayed in the legend through the __Items__ property of
-          the chart legend.
+You have access to the items displayed in the legend through the __Items__ property of the chart legend.
 This collection gives you access to the actual legend items that the provider creates.
 This means that if you change the text in the legend item, the text in the provider (data point or series), will also change.
 Let’s say you have added the line series from the previous example to the chart and you change the title of the legend item through the legend’s __Items__ collection with the following code, this will actually change the value in the series legend item:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Features\ChartViewLegend.cs region=ChangeLegendItemText}}
 {{source=..\SamplesVB\ChartView\Features\ChartViewLegend.vb region=ChangeLegendItemText}}